BioDesignRealWorld/FluoMeter/README.md

 License
 -------

+(c) 2015 Biodesign for the Real-World

+This is an open-source hardware project shared under the CC-BY-SA.
+You can modify, remix, reuse and redistribute this work as long as it is under the same conditions.
+See the terms of the license below for more details.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">FluoMeter</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://biodesign.cc" property="cc:attributionName" rel="cc:attributionURL">BioDesign for the Real-World</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/BioDesignRealWorld/FluoMeter" rel="dct:source">https://github.com/BioDesignRealWorld/FluoMeter</a>.